tzachiazo1/yoshi/website/docs/yoshi-server/consuming-data-from-the-server.md

 );
 ```

-Now we import our server function and call it using a `httpClient.request` request:
+Now we import our server function and call it using a `httpClient.request` call:

 ```js
 // component.tsx